 Innovative, disruptive and skilled at executing above established targets are terms that have been used by both internal and external college stakeholders when describing Chorney’s tenure as Vice President.
 Over that last 10 years, Chorney has collaborated with and led a team of dedicated and talented staff to establish Canadore as a college of choice that supports its learners as unique stakeholders of their college.
 This work has included the adoption of same-day mental health triage support services, progressive approaches to embracing and living reconciliation through Indigenous Education, the adoption of aggressive strategic enrolment management frameworks and retention strategies and the creation of class-leading programs, services and student engagement initiatives.
-Under Chorney’s leadership, the college has secured more than $20M to develop and foster social innovation through programs like the WE Canadore student leadership program, to reduce poverty in the region through the Nipissing Poverty Reduction Through Education Program and in fostering social innovation that creates healthy, sustainable communities as recently demonstrated through food-security projects and national senior’s inclusion initiatives.
+Under Chorney’s leadership, the college has secured more than $20M to develop and foster social innovation through programs like the I Can Lead, the student leadership program developed by Canadore, to reduce poverty in the region through the Nipissing Poverty Reduction Through Education Program and in fostering social innovation that creates healthy, sustainable communities as recently demonstrated through food-security projects and national senior’s inclusion initiatives.
 Chorney’ work also extends nationally and internationally through numerous strategic alliances and partnerships that he had established or grown.

 Prior to his time at Canadore, Chorney led campus expansion and renewal efforts at Northern College as both Associate Regional Director, South Region and as Manager of the College Foundation.
 It is through these roles that Chorney honed his expertise in academic program delivery, accreditation processes and applied research.
 Chorney previously held positions at the United Way as Executive Director and also in the private sector as a successful and results driven entrepreneur in his families group of companies.
 Chorney’s unique style is a culmination of these progressive experiences in the private, non-profit and public sectors.